lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 A CRL source is given either by a DistributionPointName or the GeneralNames of the issuing CA.  The DistributionPointName should be treated as an internal pointer to identify a CRL that the server already has and not as a way to ask the server to fetch CRLs from external locations.
-The server SHALL provide only those CRLs that are more recent than the ones indicated by the client.
+The server SHALL only provide only those CRLs that are more recent than the ones indicated by the client.

 ~~~~